The Monte Sole Peace School aims to promote training and education for peace, towards nonviolent resolution of conflicts, respect for human rights,

 The era of the witness triumphs in schools and politics: witnesses are not only asked to tell their story, but they are entrusted with the task of moralizing.
 However, the evidence shows that to tell the horror is not enough to vaccinate against the horror, to blame it does not stop it from repeating itself.
 The historian Marc Bloch said that the mania of judgment is the diabolical enemy of history, but it certainly is the same for education.

-And it is for this reason that it is not possible to delegate the role of the historian or the educator one to witnesses.
+And it is for this reason that it is not possible to delegate the role of the historian or the educator to witnesses.
 If the anxiety of dehumanizing the perpetrator by those who have suffered violence is understandable, the same anxiety may betray our consolatory need to remove evil from ourselves.

 It makes very little sense to educate on a place of memory if you do not overcome the “mania of judgment”.
-And education, therefore, can not rely solely on witnesses but a mediator is needed, a person who is able to descend into the “gray area”, a professional who knows how to investigate the genealogy of violence, the multi-causality of factors that made it possible.
+And education, therefore, can not rely solely on witnesses but a mediator is needed, a person who is able to descend into the “grey area”, a professional who knows how to investigate the genealogy of violence, the multi-causality of factors that made it possible.

 If you do not want the past to repeat, to recite it is not enough.
 Only by bringing the perpetrator back into us, we will be able to transform the memory duty linked to commemorations, its banalization and sacralization, in a work of memory that questions the present time and unmasks the mechanisms that trace the continuum of violence between war crimes and crimes in times of peace, that unveils the state of exception that still today reduces the other into a homo sacer, naked life on which biopolitics has the power to decide when it ceases to be worth living and can be left to die, becoming abandonable to “suicidal” death in a cell or to death by thirst and drowning in the Sicilian channel.